-(born 1949, Swiss citizen) has been Vice Chairman of the Board of Sonova Holding AG since June 19, 2012.
+(born 1949, Swiss citizen) has been Vice Chairman and a non-executive member of the Board of Sonova Holding AG since June 19, 2012.
+He serves on the Nomination and Compensation Committee.

 From 1988 to 2003, he served as General Counsel of ABB Group and, from 2003 to 2011, as Group Legal Director and member of the Group Executive Committee of Royal Dutch Shell plc.
+With his broad international and legal experience, including in the areas of compensation, corporate governance, compliance and risk management, Dr. Beat Hess adds substantial insight into these topics.

-Beat Hess studied at the Universities of Geneva, Freiburg, and Miami, is an attorney-at-law and holds a Ph.D. in Law.
+Beat Hess studied at the Universities of Geneva, Freiburg, and Miami, is an attorney-at-law and holds a doctorate in Law.

-- Member of the Board of Directors of Nestlé S.A. - Vice Chairman of the Board of Directors of LafargeHolcim Ltd. (until May 2016, thereafter Chairman)
+- Member of the Board of Directors of Nestlé S.A. - Chairman of the Board of Directors of LafargeHolcim Ltd. (since May 2016; previously Vice Chairman)